escapedcanadian/couchmovies/README.md

 - **couchmovies-web**
  The instructions for building the http server container can be found in the [/web submodule](https://github.com/escapedcanadian/couchmovies-web).

-# Running the demo
+## Running the demo
 These instructions are written for running this demo on a Mac Powerbook laptop.
-It is designed to run in a docker swarm that only includes the local computer.
 It may work across a multi-machine docker swarm, but this has not been tested.
-They may be adaptable for other environements, such as kubernetes.
+They may als be adaptable for other environements, such as kubernetes.

 To run this demo, start by cloning the [/demo submodule](https://github.com/escapedcanadian/couchmovies-demo) onto your local machine.